wffls/waffles/docs/functions/system.md

-`lib/system.sh` contains functions that are considered core to Waffles or do not warrant their own file.
+`lib/system.sh` contains functions that are considered core to Waffles.

 ## stdlib.array_contains